Denmark in the Eurovision Song Contest 2013: Background

 As part of its duties as participating broadcaster, DR organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
 The broadcaster confirmed its intentions to participate at the 2013 contest on 27 May 2012.
-DR has selected all of its Eurovision entries through the national final Dansk Melodi Grand Prix.
+DR has selected all but one of its Eurovision entries through the national final Dansk Melodi Grand Prix.
 On 10 July 2012, the broadcaster announced that Dansk Melodi Grand Prix 2013 would be organised in order to select its entry for the 2013 contest.

 Before Eurovision

 Dansk Melodi Grand Prix 2013

 Dansk Melodi Grand Prix 2013 was the 43rd edition of Dansk Melodi Grand Prix, the music competition organised by DR to selects its entries for the Eurovision Song Contest.
 The event was held on 26 January 2013 at the Jyske Bank Boxen in Herning, hosted by Lise Rønne, Louise Wolff and Sofie Lassen-Kahlke and televised on DR1 as well as streamed online at the official DR website.
 The national final was watched by 1.785 million viewers in Denmark.